DHEEPAK29/Diabetes-Detection-Prediction-using-MACHINE-LEARNING/README.md

  DIABETES DETECTION USING MACHINE LEARNING

-Description: Main objective of this project is to estimate the possibilities of people  becoming a diabetic.
+Designed ML framework for data processing and modeling to predict the susceptibility of a person to certain diseases.This supports users to add data in prescribed format with hassle free prediction results on their screen.

-Technologies used: Machine Learning
+Technologies Used:Keras, Scikit Learn, Seaborn, matplotlib, numpy, and pandas.

-Software and application used :   Jupyter Notebook,  Python 3.9.6.
+Application used :   Jupyter Notebook

 ML Libraries used: 	Pandas , NumPy  , Matplotlib ,Seaborn.